vwkd/code-system/src/general/data type.md

 - used to model complex data types
 - can think of custom data type
 - beware: in programming often called just "type" ❗️
+- if generic over `T` inherits variance from constituent types using `T`
+  - covariant in `T` if all constituent types using `T` are covariant
+  - contravariant in `T` if all constituent types using `T` are contravariant
+  - otherwise invariant in `T`

 ### Sum